Ahmed Abu Risha: Support for Sunni protesters and tension with Maliki

 Abu Risha has been supportive of the 2012–2013 Iraqi protests.
 Following the killing of 5 rock throwing demonstrators by Iraqi soldiers in January 2013, Abu Risha read a statement at Fallujah's main square announcing that tribal leaders had given the government one week to bring the perpetrators of the shooting to justice.
 Abu Risha claimed that if this demand was not met then he promised to "launch jihad against army units and posts in Anbar".
 In response the Iraqi government removed his protective detail in late January 2013, although Anbar tribes offered to ensure his security instead.

 Abu Risha's tense relationship with Nour al-Maliki and support for the protest movement led to the Iraqi government supporting the re-election of the Sahwa leadership in February 2013.
 Sheikh Wissam al-Hardan was then elected over Abu Risha, in a re-election Abu Risha condemned as being imposed by the government.

 He has claimed that the Mukhtar Army was created and operates with the government's consent, and that despite government calls for the arrest of the group's leaders, he claims that if the government wanted to arrest the group's leadership they would have acted far sooner.
 He has denounced the creation of the Mukhtar Army, which claims to exist to protect Shiites, claiming that the Iraqi Army is capable of protecting Iraq's Shiite population, and that instead the aim of the Mukhtar Army is to frighten and intimidate Sunni protesters.

-Abu Risha has also criticized the Iraqi government for neglecting the Sahwa militia's, accusing the government of failing to pay the salaries of militia members and of not providing the militias with arms.
+Abu Risha has also criticized the Iraqi government for neglecting the Sahwah militias, accusing the government of failing to pay the salaries of militia members and of not providing the militias with arms.
 The government has in turn accused Abu Risha of supporting al-Qaeda militants in Iraq, claims which Abu Risha denies, especially given that he has lost 26 members of his family, including his brother, in the fight against al-Qaeda in Iraq.